Updated July 23, 2020

 Arkansas is currently experiencing a spike in COVID-19 cases.
-The Writers’ Colony at Dairy Hollow is accepting residencies; however, social distancing and safety protocols must be followed.
+The Writers’ Colony at Diary Hollow is accepting residencies, however social distancing and safety protocols must be followed.
 The health and safety of our resident writers and staff is our top priority.
-The following protocols have been communicated to staff and will be provided to all residents prior to, as well as upon, arrival.
+The following protocols have been communicated to staff and will be provided to all residents prior to, as well as upon arrival.

 Large public gatherings at The Writers’ Colony, including Poetluck, are canceled until further notice, although some virtual versions will be offered.
 We are closely watching how the COVID-19 pandemic may affect future programming and will provide updates as necessary.

 WCDH will use contactless check-in until further notice.
-A welcome packet containing directions to your suite, current WCDH COVID-19 protocols, and suite keys will be put in a clearly marked envelope in the blue mailbox on the red front door of 515 at Dairy Hollow.
-Each packet will also contain cell phone numbers for Michelle Hannon, Executive Director, and Chad Gurley, Colony Coordinator.
+A welcome packet containing directions to your suite, current WCDH COVID-19 protocols, and suite keys will be put in a clearly marked envelope in the blue mailbox on the front door at 515 at Dairy Hollow.
+Each packet will also contain cell phone numbers for Michelle and Chad.
 Please call or text if you have questions or if there is any way we can provide assistance.

 After each guest stay, suites will be cleaned and disinfected per CDC standards as follows: all frequently touched surfaces including suite keys, chair backs, tables, doorknobs, light switches, handles, desks, toilets, faucets, and sinks will be cleaned with household cleaners and EPA-registered disinfectants appropriate for the surface, following label instructions.
 Bedding will be washed with detergent and disinfectant.
 Dishes will be washed in the dishwasher at the hottest setting, and cutlery pre-soaked in a bleach solution.